Disentangling the Generalized Double Semion Model: Introduction

 \section{Introduction}

 Gapped quantum phases of matter are, roughly speaking, equivalence classes of gapped lattice Hamiltonians under smooth deformation of parameters, in the thermodynamic limit of large system size.
 Some (but not all~\cite{HaahFractons}) gapped quantum phases also possess effective topological quantum field theory (TQFT) descriptions~\cite{KHZ, LevinWen, Freed}, which capture their universal low energy features, such as topological ground state degeneracy and quasiparticle braiding statistics.
-TQFTs can be used to distinguish such gapped phases, but may not provide a complete set of invariants.
+TQFTs can be used to distinguish such gapped phases, but it is not known whether they provide a complete set of invariants.

 One class of TQFTs that arise from gapped lattice Hamiltonians and can be defined in arbitrary dimension are Dijkgraaf-Witten gauge theories~\cite{DijkgraafWitten}.
 The generalized double semion model (GDS)~\cite{GDS} is another gapped lattice Hamiltonian that can be defined in arbitrary dimension.
 Given the relative scarcity of TQFTs in spatial dimensions greater than $2$, it is natural to ask what, if any, is the relation between the two.
 It was shown~\cite{GDS} that for odd space dimension $d$ the GDS model is equivalent to a toric code up to a local quantum circuit, but in even dimensions $d \geq 4$ its ground state degeneracy does not match that of any $\ZZ_2$ Dijkgraaf-Witten theory~\cite{DijkgraafWitten}.
-It was shown~\cite{Debray2018} that one could define a TQFT that reproduces the mapping class group of the GDS in all dimensions.
+It was shown~\cite{Debray2018} that one could define a TQFT such that on any closed manifold M, the state spaces of the TQFT match the space of low-energy states of the GDS model, and this isomorphism is compatible with the actions of the mapping class group of $M$ on both spaces.
 This TQFT is a so-called ``gauge-gravity TQFT.''
 This term is used because the action in the TQFT combines the $\ZZ_2$ gauge field with Stiefel-Whitney classes of the underlying manifold.
-Roughly speaking, the action includes terms $\alpha^k w_{d+1-k}$ for each $k$ where $w_{d+1-k}$ is a Stiefel-Whitney class and $\alpha$ is the $\ZZ_2$ gauge field (see also~\cite{GEM18, STY18}).
+Roughly speaking, the action includes terms $\alpha^k w_{d+1-k}$ for each $k$, where $w_{d+1-k}$ is a Stiefel-Whitney class and $\alpha$ is the $\ZZ_2$ gauge field (see also~\cite{GEM18, STY18}).
 In even spatial dimensions $d \geq 4$ this action differs from that of any $\ZZ_2$ Dijkgraaf-Witten theory, so one might be tempted to conclude that in such dimensions the GDS represents a new gapped phase.